How to Find Hiking Buddies for your Next Backpacking Trip

 Choose Someone Fit Enough for Your Goals

 The physical requirements of hiking range across a massive spectrum.
 There are relaxing half-hour hikes and there are multi-day treks.
-The hike won't be as enjoyable if one partner can't complete it or even keep pace with the other.
+The hike won't be as enjoyable if one partner can't keep pace with the other.

-Now, it's possible to work up to those loftier goals together.
-However, that scenario requires that both partners have the same end goal in mind, and one isn't forcing the other to overexert themselves.
+Now, it's possible to work with your partner on their fitness, so that you both can enjoy those loftier goals together.
+However, that scenario requires that both partners have the same end goal in mind.

 Start with a Trial Hike